VanessaPaynter/MirMachine2-resources/README.md

 * Large datasets may require significant computational resources
 * Check script headers for parameters and usage

 ---

-## 🤝 Contributing

-Contributions are welcome:

-* Improve reproducibility workflows
-* Optimize scripts
-* Expand datasets or annotations

----

 ## 🌐 Acknowledgments

-Developed as part of ongoing work in **microRNA discovery and genome analysis**.
+Developed as part of ongoing work in **microRNA discovery and genome analysis** at the Arctic University of Norway.

 ---